MithunW/Log-Monitoring-App/README.md

 Implemented by Mithun Wijethunga

 ---
+## ✅ Output
+The output file is specified using --output argument (default: output.log).
+Added in the repository root directory.
+---
 ## ✅ Features
 - **Batch Mode**: Reads the entire log file once and produces a report.
 - **Stream Mode (Real-Time)**: Monitors the log file continuously for new entries and updates the report dynamically.